 - 1.1 This rule applies to all university employees, students and visitors who utilize biohazardous materials in the context of their research, teaching, and/or testing activities.
 The rule applies to these activities when they occur in university facilities, other locations if the projects are funded or sponsored by the university, and/or if university faculty, staff or students are participating in activities utilizing biohazardous materials.
-These requirements are also applicable to all activities involving the use of biohazards and/or recombinant DNA for which the university is responsible, regardless of source of funding or whether the activity is funded. - 1.2 To ensure that biologically hazardous materials are used safely and in compliance with federal and state laws, regulations and guidelines, the university adheres to the following: The Centers for Disease Control and Prevention/National Institutes of Health (CDC/NIH) Biosafety in Microbiological and Biomedical Laboratories (BMBL), the NIH Guidelines for Research Involving Recombinant or Synthetic DNA Molecules (NIH Guidelines), USDA regulations controlling the use of biohazardous materials and the latest Select Agents Regulations (42 CFR Part 73, 7 CFR Part 331, and 9 CFR Part 121) and Texas Health and Safety Code §§ 81.301 -81.306. - 1.3 In the case of conflict between requirements of the regulatory agencies, the more protective regulations shall prevail, as appropriate.
+These requirements are also applicable to all activities involving the use of biohazards and/or recombinant DNA for which the university is responsible, regardless of source of funding or whether the activity is funded. - 1.2 To ensure that biologically hazardous materials are used safely and in compliance with federal and state laws, regulations and guidelines, the university adheres to the following: The Centers for Disease Control and Prevention/National Institutes of Health (CDC/NIH) Biosafety in Microbiological and Biomedical Laboratories (BMBL), the NIH Guidelines for Research Involving Recombinant or Synthetic DNA Molecules (NIH Guidelines), USDA regulations controlling the use of biohazardous materials and the latest Select Agents Regulations (42 CFR Part 73, 7 CFR Part 331, and 9 CFR Part 121) and Texas Health and Safety Code §§ 81.301 -81.306, and plant pests as defined by the U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS)

-- 1.4 The University will maintain its Institutional Biosafety Committee (IBC) registration with the National Institutes of Health at all times, even if not required by federal requirements. - 1.5 The storage and use of biohazardous materials within the university, whether for research, teaching, or testing purposes, shall be described in a Biohazardous Use Protocol (BUP).
+- and the Coordinated Framework for Regulation of Biotechnology. - 1.3 In the case of conflict between requirements of the regulatory agencies, the more protective regulations shall prevail, as appropriate. - 1.4 The University will maintain its Institutional Biosafety Committee (IBC) registration with the National Institutes of Health at all times, even if not required by federal requirements. - 1.5 The storage and use of biohazardous materials within the university, whether for research, teaching, or testing purposes, shall be described in a Biohazardous Use Protocol (BUP).
 The BUP is a form designed to capture relevant information regarding the appropriate use of the biohazardous materials in research, teaching, or testing activities. - 1.6 IBC approval is required prior to possession or use of biohazardous materials. - 1.7 All modifications to approved storage and use of biohazardous materials must be approved by IBC prior to initiation of the changes. - 1.8 The University must register with either the Department of Health and Human Services (HHS)/Centers for Disease Control and Prevention (CDC)/Division of Select Agents and Toxins (DSAT) or U.S. Department of Agriculture (USDA)/Animal and Plant Health Inspection Service (APHIS)/ Agriculture Select Agent Services (AgSAS) (collectively known as the Federal Select Agent Program) prior to possession, use, or transfer of any select agent or toxin, including receipt of select agents and toxins from outside the United States.

-2 INSTITUTIONAL OFFICAL
+2 INSTITUTIONAL OFFICIAL

-- 2.1 The President has appointed the Vice President for Research and Economic Development to serve as the Institutional Official (IO) with administrative authority to commit institutional resources to ensure that the oversight of use of biohazardous materials will comply with system, state and federal requirements. - 2.2 The IO ensures ongoing compliance with applicable state and federal law and may collaborate with appropriate institutional officials to place sanctions on faculty failing to comply with these laws, or failing to comply with System regulations, university rules, procedures and guidelines.
+- 2.1 The President has appointed the Vice President for Research, Economic Development, and Innovation to serve as the Institutional Official (IO) with administrative authority to commit institutional resources to ensure that the oversight of all research, teaching or testing involving biohazardous materials will comply with system, state, and federal requirements. - 2.2 The IO ensures ongoing compliance with applicable state and federal law and may collaborate with appropriate institutional officials to place sanctions on faculty failing to comply with these laws, or failing to comply with System regulations, university rules, procedures, and guidelines.